 - Understanding your strengths and weaknesses

 GMAT exam preparation relies a lot on understanding your strengths and weaknesses.
 A mock test can help you identify your strengths and weaknesses.
-For example, if you don’t know how well you will perform in the verbal section of the GMAT, taking the GMAT verbal mock test can help you with calculating possible scores for that section.
+For example, if you don’t know how well you will perform in the verbal section of the GMAT, taking the GMAT verbal practice test can help you with calculating possible scores for that section.
 Once you solve a couple of mocks, you will identify which section is your strength and which is your weakness.
 Mock tests will also help you find out which topics in a particular section are easier and which are difficult for you.

 - Testing your exam strategy

 A good exam strategy is integral to performing well in the exam.
 Your exam strategy has to be created based on your skills and understanding of the topics.
 You can plan and implement several strategies in Mock GMAT tests.
 You can check how each of your strategies works and use the best one during the actual exam.
 Mock tests can provide you with a chance to try different plans and thus, strategize well for the exam day.

 How Often Should You Take the GMAT Mock tests?

 There are a lot of questions that you might ask yourselves as to how often you should take the GMAT mocks.
 One of the most important things to understand here is that there are no set rules for attempting the mock tests.
 Here are some examples that will help you understand this.

 - Candidate A